 I know this all too well from a night jungle walk in Costa Rica.
 Although we spotted a tarantula and a couple of active snakes, our tour guide ended up being the scariest sight of the evening.
 His constant shouting frightened the group and probably the two-toed sloth we never saw.
 But the most horrifying part was how he treated my friend from Germany.

-Instead of talking about the creepy critters and nocturnal animals with good storytelling skills, each member of the group had to take turns reciting from a fact sheet.
+Instead of talking about the creepy critters and nocturnal animals with parts of commentary in tour guiding, each member of the group had to take turns reciting from a fact sheet.
 Already, this was a tedious way to present the information — not to mention it took us back to grade school and the anxiety of reading out loud.

 For the native English-speakers, this wasn’t a big deal.
 But my friend felt uncomfortable the entire time and how the tour guide reacted made it worse.
 As she struggled with every word, the more frustrated he became.
 At one point, he even ripped the fact sheet out of her hands and said she couldn’t read anymore.